 - Search radius- An IDW setting determining how many surrounding points are included in the interpolation of a point.
 The search radius can be fixed at a certain distance, including whatever number of points happen to fall within, or its distance can vary in order for it to always include a minimum number of points.
 When you use ModelBuilder, you don't have to set up any of these choices; ModelBuilder does it for you when you set the Search Radius as a model parameter.

 - Zone boundaries- This is a table allowing the user of the model to specify the zone boundaries.
-For example, the user should be able to configure precipitation values of 0 - 30000 to result in a reclassification of 1 (to correspond with Zone 1), 30000 - 60000 to result in a classification of 2 (to correspond with Zone 2), and so on.
+By default, the table should be configured as shown in Figure 1.16 below: Precipitation values of 0 - 30000 will result in a reclassification of 1 (to correspond with Zone 1), 30000 - 60000 will result in a classification of 2 (to correspond with Zone 2), and so on.
 The way to get this table is to make a variable from the Reclassification parameter of the Reclassify tool and set it as a model parameter.

 - Output precipitation zones- This is the location where you want the output dataset of clipped vector zones to be placed on disk.